 We are a small not-for-profit housing association that has been in existence for over 30 years.
-We currently own and manage 370 homes across Wiltshire.
+We currently own and manage 370 homes across Wiltshire, Swindon, Somerset and surrounding areas.
 We specialise in providing high quality affordable housing within rural villages for people with a local connection to that area.
 Our homes are a mixture of social rented and shared ownership properties.
-We are regulated by the Homes and Community Agency.
+We are regulated by the Regulator for Social Housing.

-"be a leading provider of high quality affordable homes in the rural areas of Wiltshire, Swindon & surrounding areas.
+Our vision is to "be a leading provider of high quality affordable homes in the rural areas of Wiltshire, Swindon, Somerset & surrounding areas.
 To provide excellent management and maintenance services to our customers and to help maintain vibrant and thriving communities".